The LL.M. Program in Agricultural & Food Law is one of the most affordable LL.M. opportunities available.

 The Graduate School at the University of Arkansas and the School of Law provide for a limited number of Graduate Assistantships (GA) for exceptional LL.M. candidates.
-These assistantships provide for a full tuition waiver plus a stipend of $3,000 per semester in exchange for the candidate’s work in a variety of legal and teaching capacities.
+These assistantships provide for a full tuition waiver plus a stipend of $4,500 per semester, less withholding in exchange for the candidate’s work in a variety of legal and teaching capacities.
 Competition for the Graduate Assistantship positions is high, and the awards are primarily merit-based, although special consideration may also be given to particularly well qualified international candidates.

 Graduate Assistantships awards are made after a candidate has been admitted to the LL.M.
 Program.